CExA-project/ddc/docs/transformations.md

 finite element methods, filtering (compression), signal analysis (post-process)...

-Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they all are function space basis, they have in common a formalism and a terminology.
+Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they all are function space bases, they have in common a formalism and a terminology.
 However, this is currently not very manifest when looking at the API in the DDC implementations (DFT and Splines API are very different).
 It must be explained:

-- Fourier requires the periodicity of the represented function, thus boundary conditions does not need to be provided.
+- Fourier requires the periodicity of the represented function, thus boundary conditions do not need to be provided.
-- Fourier basis functions are indexed with the wave vector \f$ \vec{k} \f$, whose possible values form a set of coordinates which generates the Fourier space.
-Mesh of "real" space and mesh of Fourier space are in bijection one-to-the-other.
+- Fourier basis functions are indexed with the wave vector \f$ \vec{k} \f$, whose possible values form a set of coordinates which generate the Fourier space.
+There is a bijection between the mesh of the "real" space and the mesh of the Fourier space.
 The situation is more complicated for Splines.
 - Fourier and Splines basis use-cases are quite different.
 Thus - as shown below - the so-called "evaluator" is not implemented for Fourier (while inverse DFT is) and inverse Spline transform is not implemented (while Spline evaluator is).